sike25/interpretability/06_Interaction_And_Collaboration/strobelt_seq2seqvis.md

 #### 5.4.
 Interacting With Examples

-**Model-Focused Interactions**
+Model and language focused interactions shift SEQ2SEQ-VIS into comparison mode.

-This helps model architects produce similar examples to a current sequence to test small, reasonable variations for various model stages.
+Model-focused interactions helps model architects produce similar examples to a current sequence to test small, reasonable variations for various model stages.
 The user can click on a word to substitute it with a similar one.
 The program searches for neighbors for the selected word and displays them in a word cloud.
 Clicking on one of the option triggers an automatic replacement and a new translation in comparison mode.

 ![image](https://github.com/user-attachments/assets/74115557-196a-4c86-b7b3-5e049a73f1a7)

 Another model-focused interaction lets the user change predicted sequences (by modifying attention values) by repeatedly clicking an encoder word to give it more weight.

-#### 5.5.
-Design Iterations
+Language-focused Interactions lets users write direct changes to the source or target sequences.

 ### 6. IMPLEMENTATION